min2ha/ukwa-site/content/target/37813/index.en.md

   "start_date": "2016-03-22T09:00:00Z"
 }

-# All Wales Domestic Abuse and Sexual Violence Helpline

 From 1st October 2015 the All Wales Domestic Abuse and Sexual Violence Helpline will be known as the Live Fear Free Helpline and the Website will be updated accordingly-www.gov.wales/livefearfree